History of construction: 18th century

+Industrial Revolution

-The nineteenth century: Industrial Revolution
+1st Industrial Revolution (19th century)

+Construction became recognized as separate from design.
+Theoretical concepts on physics, mathematics, chemistry and thermodynamics were being developed and applied to create building science as a discipline.
+The various building professions (architecture, engineering, and construction) were becoming defined.

-The industrial revolution was manifested in new kinds of transportation installations, such as railways, canals and macadam roads.
+The Industrial Revolution was manifested in new kinds of transportation installations, such as railways, canals and macadam roads.
 These required large amounts of investment.
 New construction devices included steam engines, machine tools, explosives and optical surveying.
 The steam engine combined with two other technologies which blossomed in the nineteenth century, the circular saw and machine cut nails, lead to the use of balloon framing and the decline of traditional timber framing.

 As steel was mass-produced from the mid-19th century, it was used in the form of I-beams and reinforced concrete.
 Glass panes also went into mass production, and went from a luxury to a commonplace item.
 Plumbing appeared, and gave common access to drinking water and sewage collection.

 Building codes have been applied since the 19th century, with special respect to fire safety.

-The twentieth century
+2nd Industrial Revolution (20th century)

 With the Second Industrial Revolution in the early 20th century, elevators and cranes made high rise buildings and skyscrapers possible, while heavy equipment and power tools decreased the workforce needed.
-Other new technologies were prefabrication and computer-aided design.
+Skyscrapers dominated the construction field and new technologies like prefabrication and computer-aided design emerged.

 Trade unions were formed to protect construction workers' interests and occupational safety and health.
 Personal protective equipment such as hard hats and earmuffs also came into use, and have become mandatory at most sites.

-From the 20th century, governmental construction projects were used as a part of macroeconomic stimulation policies, especially during the Great Depression (see New Deal).
+Governmental construction projects were used as a part of macroeconomic stimulation policies, especially during the Great Depression (see New Deal).
 For economy of scale, whole suburbs, towns and cities, including infrastructure, are often planned and constructed within the same project (called megaproject if the cost exceeds US$1 billion), such as Brasília in Brazil, and the Million Programme in Sweden.